Newark water crisis: Response and aftermath

 Introduced in September 2019, the Water Infrastructure Funding Transfer Act was passed by the United States Senate.
 It was sponsored by New Jersey Senator Cory Booker.
-The law allows the transfer the funds from the federal water fund to states.
+The law allows the transfer of funds from the federal water fund to states.
 It was signed into law on September 27, 2019.

 City response

 In March 2019, Newark announced the Lead Service Line Replacement Program, which aimed to remove all 18,000 lead pipes throughout the water system.
 More than 38,000 water filters were distributed to city residents, in addition to bottled water.
 A November 2019 report released by the Newark city government said that "97.5% of the filters reduced lead to 10 parts-per-billion (ppb) or below."